openupm/openupm-next/apps/docs/docs/docs/index.md

 For a guide on using the command-line tool, check out [Getting Started with CLI](./getting-started-cli.md).

-## Regions

-OpenUPM is a global service, and we currently offer two regions: the global region and the [China region](https://openupm.cn).
-The China region is hosted in mainland China and provides a localized website along with a mirrored registry server at `https://package.openupm.cn`.
-This mirror registry is synced with the global region every few hours.

 ## Alternatives

 This section provides a brief overview of the alternatives to OpenUPM and how they compare.
 We hope this information will help you decide which solution is best for your needs.